The Foundation’s Board of Directors

 The Foundation is governed by an independent, voluntary board of directors who represent each county in the PRECorp service area.
 The Foundation Board governs the operation of the Foundation and sets the framework for the Foundation’s active role in helping charities.
 These board members are just like you, members of the community, they volunteer their time and many hours to support the Foundation and their communities.

 John Flocchini, Wright, is the Foundation board chairperson.
-Other members are Susan Berry, Buffalo; Mary Yemington, Sundance; Billie Little, Leiter; Zeta Anderson, Devils Tower; Michelle Edwards, Sheridan County; and Phil Jordan, Campbell County.
+Other members are Susan Berry, Buffalo; Mary Yemington, Sundance; Billie Little, Leiter; Zeta Anderson, Devils Tower; Michelle Edwards, Sheridan County; Phil Jordan, Campbell County; and John Riesland, Weston County.

 Armando “John” Flocchini